delRyan/profile/README.md

 # Overview
-This will eventually be my public facing site.
-At the moment it represents my first deep dive into javascript and web technologies.
+The source for my public facing site.
+It also represents my first deep dive into javascript and web technologies.
+Take a look at [ryand.io](http://ryand.io).